whoenig/libMultiRobotPlanning/README.md

 # libMultiRobotPlanning

-Library with search algorithms for task and path planning for multi robot/agent systems
+libMultiRobotPlanning is a library with search algorithms primarily for task and path planning for multi robot/agent systems.
+It is written in C++(14), highly templated for good performance, and comes with useful examples.

+The following algorithms are currently supported:

+* Single-Robot Algorithms
+  * A*

+* Multi-Robot Algorithms
+  * Conflict-Based-Search (CBS)

+## Building

-## Targets
+### Targets

 * `make`: Build examples, only
-* `make doc`: build doxygen documentation
+* `make docs`: build doxygen documentation
 * `make clang-format`: Re-format all source files
 * `make clang-tidy`: Run linter & static code analyzer
 * `make run-test`: Run unit-tests